tagspaces/flickr-export-organizer/README.md

   - extracted comment in the description user -> comment \n
   - extracted tags
   - extracted geo tag if geo info available

+## Installation

+Extract (unzip) Flickr data and copy all data Photos and JSON files (albums.json) in flickrData folder.

+Download flickr-export.js and place it next to the flickrData folder.

+Download and install Node.js https://nodejs.org/en/download/

+Right click on flickr-export.js and choose Open With... (/Program Files/node.exe)